asiloisad/pulsar-image-editor/README.md

 - **Panning**: Right-click and drag to pan around zoomed images.
 - **Quick Navigation**: Use mouse wheel (without Ctrl) to quickly browse through images in a folder.
 - **Batch Workflow**: Make edits, save, then use wheel scroll to move to the next image.
 - **Non-destructive**: All edits are non-destructive until you save.
-Use "Reload Image" to revert.
+Use "Reload Image" to revert to saved version.
+- **Undo/Redo**: Experiment freely with up to 20 levels of undo.
+Check notification messages to see your position in history.
+- **History Management**: Making new edits from the middle of history will discard forward states, just like in text editors.

 ## Contributing